Dear Parents and Carers,

 Homework is an important support to class learning.
 All homework is sent home on a Friday, stuck into their diary.

-Maths- this will be a page from Mathletics.
+Maths- this will be a page or 2 from Mathletics.
 Mathletics is an online forum where I can set work based on what we are learning in class.
 You will receive a login and you will be able see assignments set for you.
 They are set on a Friday and reviewed on a Wednesday.

 Reading- Please read as much as you can and record it in your diary.